jimli570/jimli570/README.md

 <img align="left" alt="Matrix" src="https://github.com/jimli570/jimli570/blob/main/matrix2.gif?raw=true" />

 💻 Welcome to my github profile, this is where I keep most of my code.
+Some public, most private.

 👜 Portfolio can be found at <a href="https://www.jimmyliikala.se">https://www.jimmyliikala.se</a>